-In 1891 he was 13 years old, living with his parents "John Venus" and Harriett at 10 Waterloo Place, All Saints, Lewes, Nothing more is known about him.
+In 1891 he was 13 years old, living with his parents "John Venus" and Harriett at 10 Waterloo Place, All Saints, Lewes, Nothing more is known about George with any certainty.

 - Albert Veness

-Albert Veness was born 1879 in Lewes, the son of Jonathan Veness and Harriett Dennis.
+Albert Veness was born on 30 October 1879 in Lewes, the son of Jonathan Veness and Harriett Dennis.

 Albert joined the Royal Navy and in 1901 he is a 20 year old cooks mate listed as on "vessels at sea".

 In 1911 Sergeant Albert Veness, aged 31 is still in the military, serving as a farrier with the 6th Dragoon Guards in "Mauritius and South Africa".